 The academic and extracurricular experience at Westminster College, ranging from coursework to on- and off-campus service and experiential activities to international study and/or travel, contribute strongly to the appeal of the well-trained and well-rounded individuals who graduate from our school.

-Students may also choose to participate in one of our articulation agreements with either the Lake Erie College of Osteopathic Medicine (LECOM: 4+4 and 3+4 programs) or the Philadelphia College of Osteopathic Medicine (PCOM: 4+4 program) where Westminster students can matriculate directly to these institutions having met the appropriate requirements.
+Students may also choose to participate in one of our articulation agreements with either the Lake Erie College of Osteopathic Medicine (LECOM: 4+4 program) or the Philadelphia College of Osteopathic Medicine (PCOM: 4+4 program) where Westminster students can matriculate directly to these institutions having met the appropriate requirements.

 Core Requirements for Medical School (and for MCAT Exam Preparation) generally are: